How donating to charity can help boost your tax return

 How a tax deductible donation can boost your tax return

-There are a range of factors to consider when making a charitable donation to boost your tax return.
-We outline these considerations below.
+There are a range of factors to consider when making a charitable donation to boost your Australian tax return.
+Whether you’re making a regular donation, or donating for the first time, we’ve got five quick tips to help you make the most out of your giving.

 1 – Make sure your charity is registered